Student Housing Policies

 - Vehicles on University-owned, leased, or rented land or in University-owned, leased, or rented parking structures.

 California law allows individuals 21 and over to possess tobacco products.
-While the use of smoking and vaping is not a criminal offense in the state of California, possession or use is prohibited on campus, including the residence halls and apartments.
+While the use of smoking and vaping is not a criminal offense in the state of California, possession or use is prohibited on campus, including the residence halls, suites, and apartments.

 The sale or distribution of any tobacco product, including smokeless tobacco products, is also prohibited.
 Additionally, sponsorship of a University activity or event by a tobacco product manufacturer is prohibited unless explicitly authorized in writing by the University president or designee.